svenmalvik/svenmalvik.com/_posts/2020-08-22-azure-week-episode-1.md

 ## Learning ARM

 ARM templates seemed to me always a bit weird.
 I think it's because it feels so different than what I am used to.
 I've been using PowerShell for most of the tasks when managing resources in Azure.
-But this time, I wanted to -or had to- provision a NodeJS Web App on App Service with App Configuration that I developed with ARM -so I throw myself into the unknown.
+But this time, I wanted to -or had to- provision a NodeJS Web App on App Service with App Configuration that I deployed with ARM -so I throw myself into the unknown.
 I liked it.
 I think I liked it because I saw that it isn't hard to learn.
 I continued to do more with ARM and experimented with `Deployment Scripts` for executing code from within ARM.
 The possibilities are endless which makes it so interesting.

 ## My very first NodeJS web app